John Heisman: Football

-1904–1914: The first decade at Georgia Tech

 Heisman's first football season at Georgia Tech was an 8–1–1 record, the first winning season for Georgia Tech since 1893 (the 1901 team was blacklisted).
 One source relates: "The real feature of the season was the marvelous advance made by the Georgia School of Technology."
 Georgia Tech posted victories over Georgia, Tennessee, Florida State, University of Florida (at Lake City), and Cumberland, and a tie with Heisman's previous employer, Clemson.
 The team suffered just one loss, to Auburn.
 Tackle Lob Brown and halfback Billy Wilson were selected All-Southern.
 The same season, Dan McGugin was hired by Vanderbilt and Mike Donahue by Auburn.
 Vanderbilt and Auburn would dominate the SIAA until 1916, when Heisman won his first official title with Georgia Tech.

 The 1905 Georgia Tech team, the first to be called "Yellow Jackets", went 6–0–1 and Heisman gained a reputation as a coaching "wizard".
 Heisman also drew much acclaim as a sportswriter, and was regularly published in the sports section of the Atlanta Constitution, and later in Collier's Weekly.

-Rule changes

 After the bloody 1905 football season—the Chicago Tribune reported 18 players had been killed and 159 seriously injured, United States President Theodore Roosevelt intervened and demanded the rules be reformed to make the sport safer.
 The rules committee then legalized the forward pass, for which Heisman was instrumental, enlisting the support of Henry L. Williams and committee members John Bell and Paul Dashiell.
 Heisman believed that a forward pass would improve the game by allowing a more open style of play, thus discouraging mass attack tactics and the flying wedge formation.
 The rule changes came in 1906, three years after Heisman began actively lobbying for that decision.

 Before the 1910 season, Heisman convinced the rules committee to change football from a game of two halves to four quarters, again for safety.
 Despite lobbying for these rule changes, Heisman's teams from 1906 to 1914 continued to post winning records, but with multiple losses each season, including a loss to Auburn each season but 1906.